-The Vi Peel is one of the latest chemical peels to hit the scene and getting tons of attention because of its high-impact, minimal-downtime approach.
+The VI Peel is one of the latest chemical peels to getting attention because of its high-impact, minimal-downtime approach.
 It’s a blend of acids, retinol, vitamins, and minerals that goes beyond a general resurfacing peel to treat specific conditions, including acne and acne scarring, hyperpigmentation, and fine lines and wrinkles.
-And let’s face it, by today’s instant gratification standards, the Vi Peel sounds like a dream come true.
-But here at Byrdie, we like to take a closer look at the facts behind treatments with glow-promising results, like the Vi Peel, to see if they deliver.
+And let’s face it, by today’s instant gratification standards, the VI Peel sounds like a dream come true.
+But here at Byrdie, we like to take a closer look at the facts behind treatments with glow-promising results, like the VI Peel, to see if they deliver.
 We’ve orchestrated a panel of doctors, experts, and Vi Peel practitioners to get the full story on everything you need to know about the treatment.

 Meet the Expert

 What is the VI Peel?

 The Vi Peel, from the Los Angeles-based Vitality Institute, is a chemical peel that addresses fine lines and wrinkles, acne and acne scarring, hyperpigmentation due to sun damage and melasma, and promotes overall smoother skin texture by refining pores, controlling oil, and stimulating collagen production.
 All this with minimal downtime and discomfort.
 Described by its founders as a “great first-time peel for all age groups who want fresh, healthy, radiant skin,” the VI Peel seems to be a fix-all for a variety of skin types and conditions.